emanelkafrawy/flight_booking/README.md

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

 ## Folder Structure
+- before running the project you will need to run this command `javac -d bin src/*/.java`

 The workspace contains two folders by default, where: